An adult cyclist and a child on bikes ride along a river path surrounded by greenery.

 4. Share Your Itinerary With a Friend

-If something unfortunate happens, none of your friends or family members will be able to track you down eventually.
+If something unfortunate happens, none of your friends or family members will be able to track you down in time.

 In case you’re planning to go on an outdoor excursion, especially in a remote area, it’s necessary to inform a friend or relative of your whereabouts.
 Most importantly, share your itinerary and attach an emergency contact if they can’t reach you.

-If you're traveling with a tour company, it's also a good idea to give them an emergency contact.
-This way, they can be connected with your family or close friends if you need assistance to get home after an injury.
+If you’re traveling with a tour company, it’s also a good idea to give them an emergency contact.
+This way, they can be in touch with your family or close friends in the event that you need assistance to get home after an injury.

 5. Learn Basic Self Defense